 The Children’s Hospital of Philadelphia has long been a pioneer in pediatric surgery and that continues today.
 We are at the forefront of many of the newest protocols, including the very exciting field of robotic surgery.
 I have a particular interest in daVinci robotic-assisted laparoscopy and thoracoscopy, which are minimally invasive and enable unprecedented surgical precision.

 Paralleling my excitement about the coming of new technologies and techniques is my commitment to helping kids get better.
 What gratifies me about this work continues to be the children I treat.
 They are simply amazing and inspirational — and they get it.
-They know they have something very serious going on, yet they have this sort of inner calm and appreciation for everything you do for them.« Back to Previous Page
+They know they have something very serious going on, yet they have an inner calm and appreciation for everything we do for them that is awe-inspiring and very humbling.« Back to Previous Page